Overview

 SP ACS URL : http://localhost:6900/v1/_saml_callback

-Click the URL to authenticate, the login page of Casdoor will display.
+Click the URL to authenticate, and the login page of Casdoor will be displayed.